ajmonda/write-to-congress/README.md

 #### MVP

-* Full clarity on navigating the Civic Information IPA's arrays.
+* Full clarity on navigating the Civic Information IAP's arrays.
 * Use of HTML input forms and using JavaScript to store and implement user's address.
 * Render desired content on DOM after user's input.